Akeesha Snowden

 Akeesha Snowden (born 26 May 2005) is an Australian para athlete who competes in T37 sprint events.

 Career

-Snowden made her senior national team debut for Ausralia at the 2025 World Para Athletics Championships and won a bronze medal in the universal 4 × 100 metres relay.
+Snowden made her senior national team debut for Australia at the 2025 World Para Athletics Championships and won a bronze medal in the universal 4 × 100 metres relay.
 She also finished in fourth place in both the 100 metres T37, and 400 metres T37 events.

 Personal life

 Snowden was diagnosed with cerebral palsy at two-years old.